dnywh/framer-workshops/README.md

 ## The prototype
-`arts.framer`: A replica of the NYTimes Arts section as a stand-alone native app.
+`arts.framer`: A replica of the [NYTimes Arts][arts] section as a stand-alone native app.
 I show this at the start (and occasionally throughout) to give context of what's going to be built.
 We always start with a blank prototype.

 ![Previw of arts.framer](arts-preview.jpg)